-- 1) Players shall not be identified or distinguished as athletes or partners in any way (e.g., announced on public address system, listed in program, different colored wrist bands, odd/even jersey numbers, etc.) - 2) The coach is responsible for providing 2 copies of the team's lineup card. - 3) Unified Partners shall NOT dominate play. - 4) During player possession, it is illegal for a defensive player to strip or pull the ball from the ball carrier at any time. - 5) Ball carriers MUST make an effort to avoid defenders with an established position. - 6) Defenders are not allowed to run through the ball carrier when pulling flags.
+- 1) Players shall not be identified or distinguished as athletes or partners in any way (e.g., announced on public address system, listed in program, different colored wrist bands, odd/even jersey numbers, etc.) - 2) Unified Partners shall NOT dominate play. - 3) During player possession, it is illegal for a defensive player to strip or pull the ball from the ball carrier at any time. - 4) Ball carriers MUST make an effort to avoid defenders with an established position. - 5) Defenders are not allowed to run through the ball carrier when pulling flags.